-SEP IRA vs Solo 401(k): Which Retirement Plan Is Best?
+Solo 401(k) vs SEP IRA: Which Retirement Plan Is Best?

-For self-employed business owners, choosing the right retirement plan can mean the difference between saving $10,000 and $30,000 annually in taxes.
+For self-employed business owners, choosing the right retirement plan can mean roughly $7,000 to $25,000 a year in income tax savings depending on income and contribution size (illustrative; results vary by income and filing situation).
 This guide compares both options with real numbers and a clear decision framework.

 Why Retirement Planning Matters for Self-Employed